-Jørgen Korsgaard will be presenting ‘How To Run a Profitable Practice’ at the Liveable City conference in London on 20 June.
-As the Founder and CEO of AutoPilot, project management software dedicated to architecture, he has picked up numerous insights into the key areas that practices should focus on in order to stay financially resilient.
+Jørgen Korsgaard is the Founder and CEO of AutoPilot, project management software dedicated to architecture.
+He has picked up numerous insights into the key areas that practices should focus on in order to stay financially resilient.

 At the same time, resource allocation must be monitored, by which Korsgaard is referring to a practice’s greatest resource: its people.

 "Running a profitable practice means being absolutely on top of both project finances and resource allocation," he affirms.
 "Project finance requires looking back at the past while anticipating the future.
 Resource allocation refers to planning the future work of all staff."

 These might seem obvious points to make, but it is the quality of the information behind these considerations that really makes a difference.
 In order to provide this data, Korsgaard’s second fundamental recommendation is timely and accurate record-keeping.

 "For the practice to have a proper understanding of its past projects, it needs an accurate registration of hours and costs," he counsels.
 "This is best done through daily submission of timesheets."

 Daily timesheets being filled out by all staff is by no means overkill, even for a small, busy practice.
 It is precisely this kind of business hygiene that can save time later, by ensuring costs do not overrun and that staff cannot end up trying to work beyond their capacity.

 It is a business habit that can provide key data for Korsgaard’s third pillar of profitability.
 "Do timely project planning," he urges.
 "Planning is key to providing early warnings.
 That is what makes a real difference to the bottom line."